 Standards of Care for Behavioral Health Services

 Standards of care, or level-of-care criteria, are guidelines by which mental health and substance use service providers, as well as insurers, determine the level of care an individual should receive for behavioral health treatment.
 It is not uncommon for an insurer’s care determination to be misaligned with the service provider’s expert opinion.
-The National Council for Behavioral Health is dedicated to bridging this gap in how generally accepted standards of care are understood and applied by payers and providers.
+The National Council for Mental Wellbeing is dedicated to bridging this gap in how generally accepted standards of care are understood and applied by payers and providers.

 Recent Legal Action